 - Continue the case without plea for further enquiries

 Should you wish to plead Guilty is likely you will require to attend court.
-In certain cases involving minor criminal charges, these can be dealt with by letter or by one of our solicitors attending court and pleading guilty on your behalf and putting forward an explanation for the offence.
+In certain cases involving minor criminal charges, these can be dealt with by letter or by one of our lawyers attending court and pleading guilty on your behalf and putting forward an explanation for the offence.

 What happens when people are released from custody